aws/aws-emr-containers-best-practices/content/storage/docs/spark/ebs.md

 ```

 **Observed Behavior:**
-When the job gets started the driver pod and executor pods are scheduled only on those EKS worker nodes with the label [topology.kubernetes.io/zone](http://topology.kubernetes.io/zone): <availability zone>
-This ensures the spark job is run within a single AZ.
-If there are not enough resource within the AZ the pods will be in pending state until the Autoscaler(if configured) to kick in or more resources to be available.

-You can verify that the a EBS volume is provisioned dynamically by the EBS CSI driver and mounted to the driver pod.
-Also can verify from driver pod spec
+When the job gets started an EBS volume is provisioned dynamically by the EBS CSI driver and mounted to the driver pod.
+You can exec into the driver container to verify that the EBS volume is mounted.
+Also can verify from driver pod spec.

 ```
 kubectl get pod <driver pod name> -n <namespace> -o yaml --export
 ```

+**POINT TO NOTE**:
-**POINT TO NOTE: It is not possible to use this dynamic provisioning strategy for EBS to spark executors.
+It is not possible to use this dynamic provisioning strategy for EBS to spark executors.
 Not possible to mount a new EBS volume to every Spark executor.
-Instead use a distributed file system like Lustre, EFS, NFS to mount to executors.**
+Instead use a distributed file system like Lustre, EFS, NFS to mount to executors.